Looking to buy a property in France, but not sure where to start searching? These five locations might be just the thing!

 The most sought-after locations by overseas buyers in the French Alps include the Lake Geneva area and Annecy, as well as ski resorts such as Morzine and Les Gets.
 Many buyers are keen to buy homes that aren’t far from Geneva, so that needs for both business and pleasure are met.
 But where can overseas buyers look to try and find more affordable options?

-Le Biot is just 10km from Morzine.
-A typical market town nestled above the Col du Corbier, it is an idyllic spot at half the price of its flashier neighbours.
+Le Biot is just 10km from Morzine but offers better value than Morzine or Les Gets.
+A typical market town nestled above the Col du Corbier, Le Biot is an idyllic spot at a lower price than its flashier neighbours.

 The French Riviera: Grasse